freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-how-to-describe-places-and-events/66b56cb9ff3bfb183fa1b7db.md

 <!-- (Audio) Anna: When do you think this new module will be ready? -->

-# --description--

-Anna is asking about the timeline for a specific part of the training. `Module` refers to a unit or section of a course or training program.
-For example:

-- `The new module on cybersecurity will be added next week.` - Here, `module` refers to a specific part of the training focused on cybersecurity.

-Pay attention to how the words `this`, `new`, and `module` are used. `This` is used to specify the module they are talking about, `new` shows that it's a recent addition, and `module` refers to a section of the training.

 # --instructions--

 Listen to the audio to complete the sentence below.